tahmid-bari/U_Waterloo_Learn/MSCI_720/720_Assignment/HW1/README.md

 Student ID: 20864394

 How to run:
-- Ensure you have Python3 installed on your machine
+- Ensure you have Python3 (version 3.7) installed on your machine
 - Download the latimes.gz dataset used for this assignment
 - Parameters can be passed into the indexEngine.py or getDoc.py methods using: python (indexEngine.py| getDoc.py) A B where A and B are separate parameters